drmikehenry/install-linux/install-linux.md

 ## Klipper

-(manual) Disable Klipper entirely (interacts badly with Gvim on Ubuntu 22.04):
+MANUAL Disable Klipper entirely (interacts badly with Gvim on Ubuntu 22.04):

 - Right-click on the System Tray | Configure System Tray.
 This is difficult because most of the tray's area is covered with "entries" (like Klipper's